-America are making significant headway in regulating the online market.
-In a surprise development, major changes are on the way in Brazil while in Argentina the government of Buenos Aires province has given online gambling the green light in order to generate much needed additional tax revenue.
-During the same period, the regulated online market in Colombia has proven to be one of the industry's bright spots in the region, but while progress has been made in some countries others lag significantly behind and Latin America continues to present an extremely varied picture when it comes to online regulation.
-In addition, currency devaluation, rising inflation and growing economic as well as rising political uncertainty often makes it hard to predict how governments will regulate the market.
+Legislators in a number of jurisdictions in Latin America are making significant headway in regulating the online market.
+In a surprise development major changes are on the way in Brazil while in Argentina the government of Buenos Aires province has given online gambling the green light in order to generate much needed additional tax revenue.
+Meanwhile the regulated online market in Colombia has proven to be one of the industry's bright spots in the region.
+But while progress has been made in some countries others lag significantly behind and Latin America continues to present an extremely varied picture when it comes to online regulation.
+In addition currency devaluation, rising inflation and growing economic as well as rising political uncertainty often makes it hard to predict how governments will regulate the market.